 Presence/Absence alerts help you to overview your system, and a custom alert can be triggered on most of your favorite platforms.
-Logtail also offers state-of-the-art security thanks to secure transit and storage in ISO/IEC 270001 certified data centers.
+Better Stack also offers state-of-the-art security thanks to secure transit and storage in ISO/IEC 270001 certified data centers.

 Logs can be commented on, fragmented & archived, and shared with your teammates for seamless cooperation.

-- Integration with Better Uptime add-on for complex Heroku logging and monitoring solution
+- Integration with Better Stack Uptime add-on for complex Heroku logging and monitoring solution

 - Free subscription available